the inspiration of scripture

 - 1 CORINTHIANS 10:11 Now all these things [the wilderness experiences recorded in EXODUS] happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world [era] are come.

 Paul lived and wrote in a unique time in the history of man.
 It was the end of that era.
 Yeshua's return was close upon them and all of the loose ends of the previous age were being wound up.
 Thus, many of the things written in the Hebrew Bible were for the express purpose of giving those first century believers pertinent examples for their admonition and exhortation.
+One age was wrapping up while a new age was unfolding.

 So what of us?
 Are these scriptures still profitable for us today?
 If they aren't we are in a most sorry state.
 If we are to find that fellowship with our Creator, if we are to discover the truth concerning our salvation and resurrection, we must have something we can trust.
 We must be able to come to the lofty summit where we can finally see and realize that the gospel is truth.
 We must find and unearth that hidden treasure and thus reap to ourselves the fruits of righteousness.
-This magnificent Bible is the way.
-This astounding book leads us along the path of discovery straight to the heart of GOD.
-This is the purpose of GOD's word, to go before HIM, to accomplish HIS purposes, to make HIM evident.
-Let us rejoice together that we today can easily enter into this word and build our lives upon it.
-Let us continue to grow and develop into the men and women GOD would have us to be.